mirsiadaty/RAG/README.md

     )
 ```

-ASk Q and get A:
+Ask Q and get A:
 ```
 iquestion = "What is the tire diameter of Airbus A380 in centimeters?"
 #